mediaexplorer74/Xuzzle/README.md

 # Xuzzle

-Old simple Puzzle game ported on W10M :)
+Old simple puzzle game "14-15" ported on W10M :)

 ## About
 This is a variation of the classic 14-15 puzzle.
 On the early Mac, the 14-15 program was called PUZZLE.